ionrock/we/README.md

 Withenv
 -------

-Withenv takes YAML files and applies them to the environment prior to running a command.
+Withenv takes YAML/JSON files and applies them to the environment prior to running a command.
 The idea is that rather than relying on shell variables being set, you can explicitly define what environment variables you want to use.

 For example, here is some YAML that might be helpful when connecting